Stoclet Palace: Description

-The Stoclet Palace is located at 279–281, Avenue de Tervueren/Tervurenlaan, in the municipality of Woluwe-Saint-Pierre in Brussels.
+The Stoclet Palace is located at 279–281, avenue de Tervueren/Tervurenlaan, in the Woluwe-Saint-Pierre municipality of Brussels.
 The building was designed to appear from the road as a stately city mansion.
-Seen from the garden at the back the Stoclet Palace "becomes a villa suburbana with its rear facade sculpturally modelled by bay windows, balconies and terraces" in the words of architectural historian Annette Freytag, which gave the Stoclet family a building with "all the advantages of a comfortable urban mansion and a country house at the same time."
+Seen from the garden at the back the Stoclet Palace "becomes a villa suburbana with its rear façade sculpturally modelled by bay windows, balconies and terraces" in the words of architectural historian Annette Freytag, which gave the Stoclet family a building with "all the advantages of a comfortable urban mansion and a country house at the same time."

+During a visit in September 1912, a group of modernist Belgian architects, which included Jean-Baptiste Dewin, described the Stoclet Palace in poetic terms, one writing in the journal Tekhne: "Baudelaire would have dreamt this … marble and gold; it is cold and captivating …..
+The garden is wonderful!
+But the sun is an accomplice.
+I have to come back when it is raining."

 Adolphe Stoclet died in 1949, and the mansion was inherited by his daughter-in-law Annie Stoclet.
 Following Annie's death in 2002, the house was inherited by her four daughters.
 The Stoclet Palace has never been open to the public.
 Press reports have described the mansion as being looked after by two caretakers while there is dissension between Stoclet's four granddaughters as to the future of the Stoclet Palace.
+In 2024, however, the Brussels Parliament approved a motion ordering the opening of the Stoclet Palace to the public for a period of maximum 15 days per year, although it remains unclear when this will be put into practice.